weizhanguio/hpda-python/content/parallel-computing.rst

 ---------

 .. exercise:: compute numerical integrals
 The primary objective of this exercise is to compute numerical integrals using multithreading and multiprocessing.
-The serial version of the numerical integration of \( \int_a^b f(x) \, dx \) is implemented as follows.
+The serial version of the numerical integration is focused on evaluating \( \int_0^1 x^{3/2} \, dx \).

    .. literalinclude:: exercise/1d_Integration_serial.py